hertzmann/hertzmann.github.io/_posts/2023-09-27-what-is-creativity.md

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/b005iHf8Z3g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>
 that, surely, no one (including Mandelbrot himself) could have predicted from the math itself.
-In fact, chaos theory tells us that it is unpredictable.
-Yet it can be described in a single equation, or about 10 lines of code.
+In fact, [chaos theory](https://en.wikipedia.org/wiki/Chaos_theory) tells us that it is unpredictable.
+Yet it can be described in [a single equation](https://en.wikipedia.org/wiki/Mandelbrot_set#Formal_definition), or [a few lines of code](https://en.wikipedia.org/wiki/Mandelbrot_set#Computer_drawings).

 And, arguably, so many of our video games produce novel images and experiences procedurally.
-Sure, someone authored them to generate these experiences, but someone also authored all of our current "AI."
+Sure, people authored them to generate these experiences, just as people have authored all of our current "AI" systems.

 # Productivity or Humanity?